-Singapore is one of the prime locations for long term investors who look out for equities with favorable dividend payout.
+Singapore is one of the prime locations for long term investors who look out for equities with a favourable dividend payout.
 Notably, long term investors focus on stocks that have a higher return on equity (ROE).
-However, it is also true that the growth rate of the dividend is a huge factor that influences the investment patterns.
+However, it is also true that the growth rate of the dividend is a huge factor that influences investment patterns.

 ComfortDelGro Corporation Limited

 ComfortDelGro is one of the most important dividend stocks listed on Singapore Exchange Limited (SGX).
 The company is a land transport conglomerate that ferries people around Singapore in buses.
 Further, the firm provides services related to the evaluation of motor vehicles, insurance, broking, and even vehicle inspection.

 When it comes to dividend payout, the firm stands out among the best performing not only in Singapore but globally.
 Notably, the dividend yield for ComfortDelGro has grown consistently since 2014.
 At the time, the firm gave out SGD 0.083 which represented a yield equal to 3.33%.
 In 2018, the dividend payout amounted to $ 0.104, during the August payout, and which represents an 80.59% dividend ratio.